-COLD PRESS (Bumpy Paper) – Cold press paper, on the other hand, is like a sponge-quickly absorbing the water placed on it.
-Although you have less play time with your paint and it dries faster than Hot Press – Cold Press paper allows the artist to have a great deal of water control while painting.
+COLD PRESS (Bumpy Paper) – Cold press watercolor paper, on the other hand, is like a sponge-quickly absorbing the water placed on it.
+Although you have less play time with your paint and it dries faster than Hot Press – Cold press watercolor material allows the artist to have a great deal of water control while painting.
 For this very reason, Cold Press is the most popular type of watercolor paper is recommended as the best paper for beginners.

 WHAT’S THE BEST PAPER FOR ME?

 AND THAT IS EVERYTHING YOU NEED TO KNOW ABOUT WATERCOLOR PAPER.
-SO NOW, YOU ARE PROBABLY WONDERING WHAT PAPER IS BEST FOR ME?
-Well, if you are a beginner, I recommend starting on Cold Press Paper in a size range around 9×12 inches.
+SO NOW, YOU ARE PROBABLY WONDERING WHAT IS BEST FOR ME?
+Well, if you are a beginner, I recommend starting on Cold Press in a size range around 9×12 inches.
 This size is big enough to allow you to play with your washes, yet not to large to become overwhelming.
 Also, the smaller your painting – usually the faster you can complete it. ?
-If you have been using watercolor for some time and want to try adding ink lines or finer details to your paintings – I recommend trying Hot Press Paper.
+If you have been using watercolor for some time and want to try adding ink lines or finer details to your paintings – I recommend trying Hot Press instead of Cold Press watercolor paper.
 Ultimately, the type of paper you use will be based on your personal preference and art style.
 So, I hope that clears up some things and helps you have a better understanding of Watercolor Paper.